scj2000/web/README.md

 # www.scj2000.net source code.

-The site is build on Drupal 7.
+The site is built with Drupal 7.

 ## Note:
 Do not include sensitive information in the code repository.